 His first victory of many came on the 22 of February of 1949 in the I Vuelta de Santa Fe.
 A quiet man who built his own cars, 'Juancito' was, along with his older brother, a mechanic, tuner and driver.
 The Gálvez were synonymous with Argentine motorsport in the 50's and 60's.
 His Blue Ford car took the number 1 spot on many occasions and was unusually right hand drive, that way everyone knew that Juan Gálvez was driving.

 He won nine Championships in 1949, 1950, 1951, 1952, 1955, 1956, 1957, 1958 and 1960.
 He won his last race, the IV Vuelta de Laboulaye, in 1962 with his Ford, travelling at times in excess of 185 kmh.

-In June of that same year a race a memorial race was held to honour Gálvez, and two drivers - Joaquim Daponte and Joachim Gonzales - were killed in that event.
+In June of that same year a memorial race was held to honour Gálvez and two drivers were tragically killed in that event: Joaquim Daponte and Joachim Gonzales.

 In his 13 years of racing he competed in 153 races, winning 59 times.